Nikolai Yezhov: Execution

-On 4 February 1940, Yezhov was shot by future KGB chairman Ivan Serov (or by Vasily Blokhin, in the presence of N. P. Afanasev, according to one book source) in the basement of a small NKVD station on Varsonofevskii Lane (Varsonofyevskiy pereulok) in Moscow.
-The basement had a sloping floor so that it could be hosed down after executions, and had been built according to Yezhov's own specifications near the Lubyanka.
+On 4 February 1940, Yezhov was shot in the basement of a small NKVD station on Varsonofevskii Lane (Varsonofyevskiy pereulok) in Moscow.
+The basement had a wall made of logs and a sloping floor so that it could be hosed down after executions, and had been built according to Yezhov's own specifications near the Lubyanka.
 The main NKVD execution chamber in the basement of the Lubyanka was deliberately avoided to ensure total secrecy.
+According to biographers Marc Jansen and Nikita Petrov, he "must have been executed by the NKVD Commandant", Vasili Blokhin, with Afanasev and the Deputy Chief of the NKVD's "First Special Department", Leonid Bashtakov as witnesses.
+However, Russian author and former GRU officer Viktor Suvorov claimed in his 1984 book Inside Soviet Military Intelligence that there were "grounds for believing that" future KGB chairman Ivan Serov "played a personal part" in Yezhov's death, although he did not elaborate.

-Yezhov's body was immediately cremated and his ashes dumped in a common grave at Moscow's Donskoye Cemetery.
-The execution remained secret and as late as 1948, Time reported "Some think he is still in an insane asylum".
+Yezhov's body was immediately cremated, and his ashes dumped in a common grave at Moscow's Donskoye Cemetery.
+The execution remained a secret, and as late as 1948, an article in Time magazine reported rumours that he was still alive and being held "in an insane asylum".